johnno1962/InjectionIII/README.md

 If you have a project using extensive bridging & Objective-C it's recommended to use one of the [binary github releases](https://github.com/johnno1962/InjectionIII/releases) that have the sandbox turned off.
-This is beacuse the App Store version operates in a case sensitive file system which can create problems if filenames in your proejct do not have the identical casing as the actual filename on disk.
+This is beacuse the App Store version operates in a case sensitive file system which can create problems if filenames in your project do not have the identical casing as the actual filename on disk.

 If you inject code which calls a function with default arguments you may